Metro Detroit Wedding Planning Guide: FAQ for Couples

 What about music during dinner?

 Your DJ should provide background music during dinner that allows conversation while maintaining ambiance.
-Volume control is crucial – amateur DJs often play music too loud during dinner.
+Volume control is crucial – amateur DJs often play music too loudly during dinner.

 The Bottom Line

-- Vendor coordination is everything.
-When your photographer, videographer, and DJ work as a team, your wedding day flows seamlessly without you having to manage multiple vendors.
+• Vendor coordination is everything.
+When your photographer, videographer, and DJ work as a pre-built team, your wedding day flows without you managing anyone.
+They’ve done this together.
+They already know how to work the room.

-- Timing matters more than perfection.
-A well-coordinated timeline with professional vendors who communicate with each other creates a stress-free experience.
+• Timing matters more than perfection.
+A well-run timeline with vendors who communicate with each other creates a day that feels effortless — even when small things shift.